wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## Most Frequent References

-1. The marketing home page for Hashicorp's Consul is:
+1. The marketing home page for HashiCorp's Consul is:

    https://www.consul.io/